 Full-text search with the ability to use simple query syntax.
 There is an opportunity to use wildcards and fuzzy search to get the most laser-focused search into your matters, tasks, intakes, documents, notes, events, and more in advanced search settings.
 Plus, you can choose to add archived matter case files and rejected client intake files to widen your search.

 Cognitive search is built to deliver relevant and accurate results for your search query faster.
 This should free up your staff for other priority tasks when they would otherwise have had their time taken up with combing through piles of documents.
 In addition, CloudLex enterprise search is built on the Microsoft Azure platform, which meets a broad set of international and industry-specific compliance standards.

 “Simple and affordable.
 CloudLex continues to impress with its intuitive updates.”

 Semantic search is a data searching technique in which a search query aims to not only find keywords, but to determine the intent and contextual meaning of the words or phrases being searched.
 Through concept matching, synonyms, and natural language algorithms, semantic search provides more interactive search results by transforming structured and unstructured data into an intuitive and responsive database.

 Everyone knows how a search bar works.
 After all, who hasn’t used Google to search for something at one time or another?

 Sometimes, a basic keyword search is not enough to quickly and easily find results.
-A robust case management software should also offer filters.
+A robust case management software for personal injury attorneys should also offer filters.